dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

 ### CSI PowerMax Reverse Proxy

-The CSI PowerMax Reverse Proxy is a component that will be installed with the CSI PowerMax driver.
+The CSI PowerMax Reverse Proxy is a component that is installed with the CSI PowerMax driver.
 For more details on this feature, see the related [documentation](../../../../../concepts/csidriver/features/powermax#csi-powermax-reverse-proxy).

 Create a TLS secret that holds an SSL certificate and a private key.
 This is required by the reverse proxy server.